mrlptrc/mrlptrc/README.md

 ## Hello there 👋
 Welcome to my profile, i'm glad that you are here.
-I will try to explain more about myself in this readme file.
+I will try to explain more about myself in this lil' readme file.

 ## Public Information 🙋‍♂️
 My name is Murilo Patrício.
 I currently live in São Paulo, Brazil and my goal is help people around the world with my hard/soft skills.
 I love contribute/create open-source projects and share my coding knowledge with people.